On the Origin of Entropic Gravity and Inertia: mechanics from information loss

+Considering $Z_Q$ in Eq. (\ref{Zq}), for a mildly relativistic case we can use an approximation $\Delta E\simeq mc^2+ {mv^2}/{2}$, where $v$ is the velocity of the particle.
+Repeating the calculation with this $\Delta E$ gives a modified version of Newton's second law \beq F\simeq ma (1+\frac{v^2}{2c^2}), \eeq which is consistent with the usual formula for the mildly relativistic particles; $F\simeq \gamma ma$, where $\gamma=(1-(v/c)^2)^{-1/2}$.

-There are two ways to derive classical mechanics in this formalism.
-First, quantum mechanics above reproduces classical Newtonian mechanics in the limit $\hbar \rightarrow \infty$ and $c \rightarrow \infty$.
-Alternatively, one can also derive Newton's mechanics from the information-energy relation (Eq. (\ref{1st})) as Verlinde did.
-One can check that both ways give us the same classical physics in the same limit, and hence, our theory is self-consistent.
-This fact supports our information theoretic interpretation.
+There are two ways to derive classical mechanics in our formalism.
+First, conventional quantum mechanics based on $Z_Q$ of course reproduces classical Newtonian mechanics in the limit $\hbar \rightarrow 0$ and $c \rightarrow \infty$.
+Alternatively, one can also derive Newton's mechanics from the information-energy relation (Eq. (\ref{1st})) as shown above.
+One can easily check that both ways gives us the same classical physics in the same limit, and hence, our theory is consistent with the conventional mechanics.
+This fact further supports the information theoretic interpretation of entropic gravity.

-Interestingly, this formalism seems to also hint at the origin of inertia.
+Interestingly, this interpretation seems to also hint at the origin of inertia.
 To understand it, let us return to the rest frame of the accelerating particle.
 In this frame the particle sees the Rindler horizon following it at a distance $\Delta x$ and can see part of its spacetime continually disappear behind the horizon.
 This induces the loss of information about vacuum quantum field.
-The thermal energy of the horizon is related to the vacuum fluctuation of quantum fields inside the horizon and was suggested to be dark energy~\cite{myDE}.
+(The thermal energy of the horizon is related to the vacuum fluctuation of quantum fields inside the horizon and was suggested to be dark energy~\cite{myDE}.)
 Thus, to accelerate the particle or equivalently to `drag' the horizon additional energy $\Delta E$ should be applied to the horizon.
-This corresponds to an external force $F=\Delta E/\Delta x$ exerted on the particle due to the action-reaction principle.
+This dragging requires an external force $F=\Delta E/\Delta x$ exerted on the particle due to the action-reaction principle.
 Thus, the inertia of the particle can be interpreted as $resistance$ by the horizon that the external force feels.
 This dragging force is proportional to acceleration, hence, $F=ma$.

 Haisch and Rueda~\cite{rueda-1998-240} proposed a similar idea that inertia is from anisotropic distribution of vacuum fluctuations due to the acceleration and even derived Newton's law.
 In their model, however, inertia is a consequence of interaction with the electromagnetic zero-point field and depends on the specific interaction the matter has.
 On the other hand, in our model inertia is related to information loss and does not depend much on the interaction the matter has.